pangeo-data/climpred/README.md

 # climpred

-An xarray wrapper for decadal climate prediction.
+An xarray wrapper for analysis of ensemble forecast models for climate prediction.

 ## Release